jqnatividad/qsv/README.md

 [JSONL](https://jsonlines.org/)/[NDJSON](http://ndjson.org/) files are also recognized and converted from/to CSV with the [`jsonl`](/src/cmd/jsonl.rs#L11) and [`tojsonl`](/src/cmd/tojsonl.rs#L12) commands.

-The `fetch` command also produces JSONL files when its invoked without the `--new-column` option, and TSV files with the `--report` option.
+The `fetch` & `fetchpost` commands also produces JSONL files when its invoked without the `--new-column` option, and TSV files with the `--report` option.

 The `sniff` and `validate` commands produce JSON files with their `--json` and `--pretty-json` options.